martinit18/nested_fit/README.md

 ## Present version and history of the past versions

-The present version is 4.0.3
+The present version is 4.1.0
 New features:
-- 2D data analysis for count-type XY
-- computation acceleration for the 1D case introducing a mask instead of IF condition in the likelihood
-- new ERFPEAK function
-- new example files for python analysis with pandas
+- New cluster recognition methods added

 Previous versions are:
+ - 4.0 2D data analysis for count-type XY \
+ Computation acceleration for the 1D case introducing a mask instead of IF condition in the likelihood \
+ New ERFPEAK function  \
+ New example files for python analysis with pandas
  - 3.5 Modularization of the search and cluster recognition methods in preparation of implementation of new algorithms \
  New interpolation options for 1D and 2D histograms using GetDist Python package \
  Correction of some bugs in the python library \